KaichengChen/kaichengchen.github.io/_pages/about.md

 Hi, I'm a PhD candidate in Economics at Michigan State University.

-My research interests are econometric theory and applied econometrics, with a focus on but not limited to robust inference for panel models, high dimensional models, unobserved heterogeneity, discrete choice, and endogeneity issues.
+My research interest lies in econometric theory and applied econometrics, with a focus on but not limited to *robust inference for panel models, high dimensional models, unobserved heterogeneity, discrete choice*, and *endogeneity*.

-I also love national parks and board games.
+~~I also love national parks and board games.~~

 Feel free to reach out to me at `chenka19@msu.edu` for anything!